lambdablockchain/lambda-node/doc/functional-tests.md

 # Functional tests

-The [/test/](/test/) directory contains integration tests that test bitcoind and its utilities in their entirety.
+The [/test/](/test/) directory contains integration tests that test lambdad and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.

 There are currently two sets of tests in the [/test/](/test/) directory:

-- [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of lambdad and lambda-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.
+- [util](/test/util) which tests the lambda utilities, currently only lambda-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the Teamcity continuous build process whenever a diff is